 Children are EXPENSIVE!
 If you have another parent who is helping foot the bill for extra-curricular activities or childcare, be sure that you are following the proper procedures set forth in your orders.
 For example, if your allocation judgment indicates that agreed-upon extra-curricular activities are to be shared by the parties, you should ensure you have the other party’s agreement in writing, via email, text, Our Family Wizard or Talking Parents message.
 That way if they ever later try to say they didn’t agree and refuse to reimburse, there is a paper trail.
 The same thing goes for child care – if it has to be agreed upon, make sure you have it in writing that it was, in fact, agreed upon, so that you aren’t stuck footing the whole bill on a technicality.

-If you or your spouse contemplating divorce in Illinois, please visit our Chicago Divorce Attorney services page to learn more how we can help you and your family more forward.
+If you or your spouse contemplating divorce, or you need help with a child support or child custody issue in Illinois, please visit our Chicago Divorce Attorney services page to learn more how we can help you and your family more forward.

 3. Go through the School Year Calendar – Including Holidays and School Breaks.